9 Best AI Marketing Books to Read in 2026

 5. Generative AI for Marketing: Artificial Intelligence and Data Applications for Business Transformation (2024)

-What it's about: Malay A. Upadhyay reframes AI marketing around 3 core functions: content creation, automation, and insight generation.
-Generative AI for Marketing moves from AI basics and the changing role of marketing to prompt engineering, content, automation, and insights, ending with emerging GenAI trends.
+What it's about: Built around 3 core AI functions (content creation, automation, and insight generation), Generative AI for Marketing by Malay A. Upadhyay moves from AI basics and the changing role of marketing to prompt engineering, content, automation, and insights, ending with emerging GenAI trends.
 Upadhyay focuses on generative AI rather than the full marketing technology stack.

 6. AI-Powered Content Marketing and SEO: Impact, Risks, and Strategies for Brands (2025)

-What it's about: Catherine Seda and Jenny Halasz cover AI's impact across content marketing and SEO: personalization, Google's 4-component EEAT standard (Experience, Expertise, Authoritativeness, and Trust), authority signals, analytics, and applications for e-commerce, nonprofits, and regulated industries.
+What it's about: A content marketing and SEO guide for the AI search era, Catherine Seda and Jenny Halasz cover Google's 4-component EEAT standard (Experience, Expertise, Authoritativeness, and Trust), personalization, authority signals, analytics, and applications for e-commerce, nonprofits, and regulated industries.
 The book closes with tools and checklists for teams adapting to AI search.

 Aiifi's Take: The strongest specialist book for content and search teams, published by Pearson.
-Seda and Halasz cover zero-click behavior and legal risk from AI-generated content in more depth than any comparable title, treating AI content as a brand and authority problem rather than a production shortcut.
-It is narrow by design, so generalists should read a broader strategy book first.
+Seda and Halasz treat AI-generated content as a brand and liability problem, not a production shortcut, and the book covers zero-click search behavior and the copyright questions raised by generative content in more depth than any comparable title.
+Its scope is deliberately narrow, so generalists should read a broader strategy book first.
 Best for SEO leads, content directors, and agencies managing AI policy.

 Which AI Marketing Books Are Best for B2B, Customer Experience, and Governance?